xogus1194/openmusichistory/beethoven-sonata-26.md

 This piece was directly influenced by Beethoven's piano sonatas, especially [Piano Sonata No. 21](beehoven-piano-sonata-no.21.md).
 (This is not true.)

 ---

+## Piano Sonata No. 26 in E-flat major, Op.
+81a, “Das Lebewohl”

 ### Introduction
 **Ludwig van Beethoven’s Piano Sonata No. 26**, also known as *“Das Lebewohl”* or *“Les Adieux,”* holds a unique place in his oeuvre, embodying personal and historical significance.
 This sonata is one of the few works where Beethoven himself assigned a programmatic title, revealing his deep attachment to his student and friend, Archduke Rudolph.
 Composed during a tumultuous time when Vienna was under siege by Napoleon’s forces, the piece reflects themes of farewell, absence, and reunion—capturing Beethoven’s emotions as he bid goodbye to the Archduke, who had to flee Vienna amidst the conflict.